sammcj/neural-graf/docs/project-implementation.md

   - [ ] Set up CI/CD pipeline
   - [ ] Perform security testing

 This implementation plan provides a structured approach to building the mcp-graph system, with each phase building upon the previous ones.
-The plan is designed to be flexible, allowing for the optional components to be implemented or skipped as needed.
 As we complete each phase, we'll update this checklist to track our progress.